15 Nov 2024

 As a signatory to the Online Fraud Charter, techUK remains committed to working with all stakeholders to combat fraud and highlight the work that our members are doing in this space, often alongside and in partnership with law enforcement bodies.

-The Mansion House speech outlined key areas that aim to drive forward the central mission for economic growth. techUK look forward to continuing to collaborate with the Government to make key areas of this vision a reality.
+The Mansion House speech outlined key areas that aim to drive forward the central mission of economic growth. techUK look forward to continuing to collaborate with the Government to make key areas of this vision a reality.